Kafoo/phptipoilroux/mascarade/PHPMailer-master/README.md

 ## Legacy versions
 PHPMailer 5.2 (which is compatible with PHP 5.0 - 7.0) is no longer being supported for feature updates, and will only be receiving security updates from now on.
 You will find the latest version of 5.2 in the [5.2-stable branch](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable), and future versions of 5.2 will be tagged with 5.2.x version numbers, so existing Composer configs should remain working.
 If you're using PHP 5.5 or later, we recommend you make the necessary changes to switch to the 6.0 release.

+The 5.2 branch will not receive security updates after December 31st 2018.

 ## Upgrading from 5.2
 The biggest changes are that source files are now in the `src/` folder, and PHPMailer now declares the namespace `PHPMailer\PHPMailer`.
 This has several important effects – [read the upgrade guide](https://github.com/PHPMailer/PHPMailer/tree/master/UPGRADING.md) for more details.